MEET JACKIE

 I wanted to create a space where people are not reduced to a diagnosis, a symptom, or the hardest thing they have survived.
 I wanted therapy to feel warm, honest, creative, and deeply relational.
 A place where clients could bring the full complexity of their stories and be met with compassion, curiosity, and care.

 The name Narrative Healing comes from my grounding in narrative therapy and the belief that our identities and realities are shaped by the stories we tell ourselves and the stories others tell about us.
 So much of healing, to me, is about slowing down enough to notice those stories.
 Which ones were handed to us?
-Which ones were shaped by trauma, shame, grief, culture, relationships, or survival?
+Which ones were shaped by survival?
 Which ones still fit?
 Which ones are we ready to reclaim, question, or rewrite?

 Narrative Healing began as my private practice, but my hope has always been for it to become something more.